How to Calculate Your GPA

 Common questions

-Do all credit hours count equally?
-Yes.
+All credit hours count equally in the formula.
 A 4-credit course has twice the impact on your GPA as a 2-credit course, regardless of the subject.

-Can I raise a low GPA quickly?
-Taking more credit hours in a semester gives those grades more weight.
+If you want to raise a low GPA, taking more credit hours in a semester gives those grades more weight.
 A full 18-credit semester of strong grades will move a cumulative GPA faster than a light 12-credit semester.
 But the further you are into your program, the harder it is to move the cumulative number, because you have more total credit hours in the denominator.
+A student with 90 credits completed would need far more quality points to shift their GPA by 0.1 than a student with only 30 credits completed.